Last updated on October 17th, 2025

 Our Pastor Biographies

-– Written by Bishop William D. Huras, December 15, 1983.
-Exerpted from “The Order of Service for the Funeral of Rev. Otto Winter”.
+Excerpted from Bishop William D. Huras’ address December 15, 1983 and from “The Order of Service for the Funeral of Rev. Otto Winter”.